Named Variables

 Creating Variables

-There are two ways to create a variable:
+There are three ways to create a variable:

 - Promote a field — Right-click any promotable field on a node (temperature slider, prompt text, model selector) and choose "Promote to Input" or "Promote to Output".
 The field value becomes the variable's default, and the field shows a colored badge indicating it's bound to a variable.

-- Variables Panel — Open the Variables panel in the sidebar and click+ Input or + Output to create a variable manually.
-Then drop a Get Variable or Set Variable node on the canvas and select the variable from its dropdown.
+- Variables Panel — Open the Variables panel in the sidebar and click + next to Inputs, Outputs, or Local to create a variable manually.
+Double-click the name to rename, the type dropdown to change type, or the

 What Gets Generated